pocc/tshark.dev/content/_index.md

 draft: false
 ---

-## TShark.dev
+## Tshark.dev

+tshark.dev provides a unified and intuitive UI docs for working with packet captures on the CLI.
+The focus is on doing everything in the CLI because that is an interface your scripts and programs can use.
+Bash features prominently here, with some examples also in python and ruby.
+Programs such as
+[Termshark](https://termshark.io) and [PyShark](https://kiminewt.github.io/pyshark/) do novel things by leveraging tshark.
+You can too by using this guide!

-This guide provides an outline for packet analysis using tshark. tshark is the command-line part of [Wireshark](/setup/what_is_wireshark), which helps you troubleshoot networks.
+For the uninitiated, tshark is the [CLI component of Wireshark](/setup/what_is_wireshark) and both help you troubleshoot network problems.
 If you do not have Wireshark installed and configured, [<i class="fas fa-map-marked"></i>  Start Here](/setup).
 Use the minimap or sidebar to find what you need.

 This is a living, breathing guide.
-If you’d like to contribute, [fork me on GitHub](https://github.com/pocc/tshark.dev).

-If you want to bring up an issue about a page, there are a couple ways:

-* Every page will have an edit button, which you can click on to edit the same page in github.
-* Every page has a github-linked comments section
-* You can create issues with email by emailing tshark_dev[АТ]fire.fundersclub.com
-* Email me directly at rj[АТ]tshark.dev

-This guide focuses exclusively on tshark and the CLI but links to Wireshark articles when appropriate.
+[Contributions](/nextsteps/contributions) and suggestions are welcome!

+### How Is This Different from Wireshark Docs?

+Most Wireshark documentation focuses on the GUI.
+In its many forms, it spans 2 Wireshark guides, 2 Wireshark forums, a wiki, manpages, developer email chains, etc. That is not to say the existing documentation is not good.
+You will probably find what you are looking for eventually.

+Being outside of the Wireshark project allows this website to cover topics that are external to it.
+Depending on the article, this can vary from scripting with bash or example usage of another program.
+Tshark.dev and Wireshark docs are related but differ in their scopes.

 ## Table of Contents